dair-ai/Transformers-Recipe/README.md

 ![](/images/transformer.jpeg)

 Transformers have accelerated the development of new techniques and models for natural language processing (NLP) tasks.
-While it has mostly been used for NLP tasks, it is now seeing heavy adoption to address computer vision tasks as well.
-That makes it a very important concept to understand and be able to apply.
+While it has mostly been used for NLP tasks, it is now seeing heavy adoption in other areas such as computer vision and reinforcement learning.
+That makes it one of the most important modern concepts to understand and be able to apply.

 I am aware that a lot of machine learning and NLP students and practitioners are keen on learning about transformers.
 Therefore, I have prepared this recipe of resources and study materials to help guide students interested in learning about the world of Transformers.